hollislau/guessing_game/readme.md

 Spock vaporizes rock;
 (and as it always has) Rock crushes scissors

 After the match, the user can play again as many times as he/she chooses.
 The user is only allowed to provide input from the choices provided; otherwise he/she will be prompted to re-enter his/her input until a valid selection is made.

+5/12/15: Revised the structure of the code.